Fifth Amendment to the United States Constitution: Eminent domain

 The "Takings Clause", the last clause of the Fifth Amendment, limits the power of eminent domain by requiring "just compensation" be paid if private property is taken for public use.
 It was the only clause in the Bill of Rights drafted solely by James Madison and not previously recommended to him by other constitutional delegates or a state ratifying convention.
 It was likely adopted in response to the Continental Army's practice of seizing military supplies, without compensation, during the Revolutionary War.

-The Takings Clause originally applied only to the federal government, but the U.S. Supreme Court ruled in the 1897 case Chicago, B. & Q. Railroad Co. v.
+The Takings Clause originally applied only to the federal government resources and federal government, but the U.S. Supreme Court ruled in the 1897 case Chicago, B. & Q. Railroad Co. v.
 Chicago that the Fourteenth Amendment incidentally extended the effects of that provision to the states.
 During the 19th Century, the power of eminent domain could only be exercised, generally, if the property condemned would literally be used by the public, such as for a road, a ferry, a mill, or a government building.
 Over time, however, the federal courts adopted a more expansive interpretation of "public use" as meaning any "public benefit," and the courts have deferred to the legislature's determination regarding what constitutes a "public use."

 Pennsylvania Coal Co. v.
 Mahon overturned a Pennsylvania statute prohibiting coal mining that could undermine a home's foundation for takings of a corporation's property without compensation.
 The owner of the property that is taken by the government must be justly compensated.
 When determining the amount that must be paid, the government does not need to take into account any speculative schemes in which the owner claims the property was intended to be used.
 Normally, the fair market value of the property determines "just compensation".
 If the property is taken before the payment is made, interest accrues (though the courts have refrained from using the term "interest").